gotokatsuya/FlickableView/README.md

 # FlickableView
 Flickable ImageView for Android.
-It is like a twitter's detail image.
+It is like a view of twitter's detail image.

+It is possible that other views animate with FlickableView.

 ![](https://github.com/gotokatsuya/FlickableView/blob/master/doc/scaled_sample.gif)

 ## Feature
-Move, Zoom, Flick
+- Move (Up, Down)
+- Zoom
+- Flick (Up, Down)

 ## How to use